Hello ACSM learners, and welcome to the PT Pioneer FAQ page.

 ACSM Exam Pass Rate

-As you may now have already noticed, the ACSM can be quite a challenging test, but the good thing is, that the pass rate has jumped through the roof in the last 3 years.
+As you may now have already noticed, the ACSM can be quite a challenging test, but the good thing is that the pass rate has jumped through the roof in the last 3 years.
+As a fitness professional, becoming ACSM certified is a great step in your career.

-This exam is meant to be somewhat difficult, which will gear you up for a pretty challenging career.
+This exam is meant to be somewhat difficult, which will prepare you for a challenging career.
 As challenging as it might be, the pass rate revolves around 68%.
 That means you’re most likely to pass on your first try.

 As of 2023, the exam statistics were as follows: